 The controls begin with a basic left click to attack, a right click to move, and the WASD keys to navigate the camera.
 The difficulty in this game lies in the resource management and limited inventory system as you try to scavenge for ammo, buffs, or additional items in nearby buildings.
 For this, research into each of the character classes and what is useful in the game would be recommended, as the tutorial doesn't cover much past the basics.

 The Red Solstice has a Single Player Future.

 The single player has yet to be released but will follow the path of a marine named Tyler Hunt and his "Alpha Squad" as they are sent to investigate the communications failure around the largest colony on Mars, Tharsis.
-The Multiplayer will also have elements of the story line.
+The Multiplayer will also have elements of the storyline.

-The multi-player modes in this release of the game consist of a single large map but even though the terrain may stay the same the game is constantly changing as The Red Solstice creates randomly generated events such as fighting against rebelling insurrectionists, retrieving supplies or defending an area.
-This allows for two games to never truly be the same as you can decide if you only want main objectives, or added side objectives or even change the pace completely and have to be protecting a beacon the entire game all the while fighting countless numbers of enemies.
+The multiplayer modes in this release of the game consist of a single large map, but even though the terrain may stay the same, the game is constantly changing as The Red Solstice creates randomly generated events such as fighting against rebelling insurrectionists, retrieving supplies or defending an area.
+This allows for two games to never truly be the same as you can decide if you only want main objectives, added side objectives, or even change the pace completely and have to be protecting a beacon the entire game, all the while fighting countless numbers of enemies.

 The difficulty with which you face these challenges is not only based on what skill you have as an individual player but also on the number of players you have working together and the ability to cooperate towards a common goal.
 The easiest difficulty is best for upwards of three players, so don't be expecting to complete this on your own, and the hardest difficulty requires 7-8 players, and all should have a complete understanding of what they face ahead of them.